nphlp/EcoService/README.md

     Database connection managed by Prisma (more info [Prisma Docs](https://www.prisma.io/docs/getting-started/setup-prisma/add-to-existing-project/relational-databases/connect-your-database-typescript-mysql))

+- `MYSQL_ROOT_PASSWORD` (optional)

+    A password used in `scripts/db.ts` to connect to the database.
+If you don't want to use a password, you can leave it empty and the script will ask you for a password if needed.

 - `BETTER_AUTH_SECRET`

     Authentication managed by Better Auth (more info [Better Auth Docs](https://www.better-auth.com/docs/installation))